 This type of mortgage means that your monthly payments are fixed for a predetermined time.
 If you fixed your Mortgage for 3 Years your monthly payment would not change over that period of time like wise if you have selected a 5-year fixed rate your monthly payment would stay the same for the next 5 years.

 This type of mortgage is very popular in the UK the vast majority of people with mortgage are on fixed rate mortgages, the main reason behind this it enables monthly budgeting.
-Consumers can also compare the relate as they are all fixed and easy to understand.
+Consumers can also compare the rate as they are all fixed and easy to understand.
 When the Base Rate decreases the consumer on a fixed rate mortgage will stay the same.

-If the base rates start to decrease you will not get the benefit of these reductions however in the UK the base rates are on the increase (this page was wrote on the 29/04/2018) so now is the time to think about fixing your mortgage costs.
+If the base rates start to decrease you will not get the benefit of these reductions however in the UK the base rates are on the increase (this page was written on the 29/04/2018) so now is the time to think about fixing your mortgage costs.
 Fixed rate mortgage tend to have a fee attached to them, the good news is brokers from 24-7 Mortgages have lots of lenders that do not charge a fee to fix your mortgage costs.

 Final point on this all fixed rate mortgage carry an early repayment charge which means that if you were to leave the introductory before the fixed term expired there would be early repayment charges to be paid.
 These charges could be as much as 2-3% of the balance of your mortgage.